Nischithakb/demo3/readme.md

 # sample file

 # added new feature
-1. locally other than one
+1. locally other than onegit